If you’re interested in learning how to grow hydrangea plants from seeds, you’re in the right place.

 Here are some tips to help you do it successfully.

-Hydrangeas produce seeds through their massive flowers but while the flowers are large, the seeds are not.
-You will need to wait up to 12 weeks after blooming for the flower to fade and dry.
+Hydrangeas produce seeds through their massive fertile flowers but while the flowers are large, the seeds are not.
+You will need to wait up to 12 weeks after blooming for the hydrangea blossom to fade and dry.
+You won’t have fertile flowers until then – just sterile ones.

-You can capture these seeds by placing a plastic bag over the dried flower head.
-Cut the head from the plant, then tip it upside down and shake out the seeds.
+You can capture these hydrangea seeds by placing a plastic bag over the dried flower head.
+Cut the head from the plant, then tip it upside down and shake out the hydrangea seeds.

 3. Start Your Seeds

 About six to eight weeks before the last expected frost, you can plant your hydrangea seeds.
 Sprinkle the seeds onto moist, fertile potting soil.
-Do not cover them with soil.
-They need light to germinate.
+Do not cover them with the potting soil.
+The hydrangea seedlings need light to germinate.

-While you are waiting for the seeds to germinate – it can take up to four weeks for seedlings to appear – all you need to do is mist the soil occasionally with a bit of warm water.
+While you are waiting for the seeds to germinate – germinating hydrangea seeds can take up to four weeks – all you need to do is mist the soil occasionally with a bit of warm water.
 Keep the container in bright, indirect sunlight and wait for growth to appear.

 5. Transplant the Shrubs